mfish38/project_explorer/README.md

 ## Installation

-Currently only developed for Windows and requires Python 2.7.
+Currently developed for Windows and requires Python 2.7.

 Install with pip: